InsightsByIvy/Online-Retail-Transaction-Analysis/README.md

    Line chart showing ...

 ## Analysis techniques used
-List the data analysis methods used and explain limitations or alternative approaches.
-How did you structure the data analysis techniques.
-Justify your response.
-Did the data limit you, and did you use an alternative approach to meet these challenges?
-How did you use generative AI tools to help with ideation, design thinking and code optimisation?
+*Descriptive Analysis*:
+* Techniques: Used pandas and numpy to calculate summary statistics (mean, median, count, etc.) to understand key trends in sales, quantity sold, and unit prices.
+* Limitation: Some insights were skewed due to extreme outliers and missing values.
+To mitigate this, data cleaning steps (like removing negative and unusually high values) were taken.

+*Data Cleaning & Preparation*:
+* Techniques: Removed duplicates, handled missing values, dropped negative transactions, and created new features such as TotalTransactionValue.
+* Limitation: Lack of standardized date formatting and missing customer identifiers limited deeper segmentation.
+Alternative: focused on available fields like Country.

+*Exploratory Data Analysis (EDA)*:
+* Techniques: Used matplotlib, seaborn, and plotly to visualize trends and patterns.
+  (Bar charts for top-selling products and top customer countries.
+Time-series plots for sales over time )

+*Outlier Detection*:
+* Used basic statistical thresholds to exclude unrealistic data points.
+* Alternative: More advanced methods like IQR or Z-score could be applied in future phases.

 ## Ethical considerations
 The dataset is used for this analysis does not cointain any private or sensitive information.

 ## Main Data Analysis Libraries
-* pandas is used for data exploration and clearning.
+* Pandas is used for data exploration and clearning.
-* matplotlib is used for visualisation.
+* Matplotlib is used for visualisation.
-* seaborn is used for visualisation.
+* Seaborn is used for visualisation.
-* plotly is used for interactive visualisation.
+* Plotly is used for interactive visualisation.

 ## Credits
 * The dataset was downloaded from Kaggle.
 * The template for this project was provided by Code Institue.
+URL: https://github.com/Code-Institute-Org/data-analytics-template/tree/main
 * I used Code Institute learning materials to review visualisation techniques.
 * Perplexity AI was used for data clarification and code review.